Puzzlout/Google.Sheet.Reader/README.md

     Carrot          Vegetable  Adequate
     Pork Shoulder   Meat       Questionable
     Bubblegum       Candy      Super High

 Now go up to the `File` menu and pick `Publish to the web`.
 Fiddle with the options, then click `Start publishing`.
-A URL will appear, something like `https://docs.google.com/spreadsheets/d/e/2PACX-1vQ2qq5UByYNkhsujdrWlDXtpSUhh7ovl0Ak6pyY3sWZqEaWS2lJ0iuqcag8iDLsoTuZ4XTiaEBtbbi0/pubhtml` .
+A URL will appear, something like `https://docs.google.com/spreadsheets/d/1pVp5uwv405TRNBnBXhZPJzstx614fV8KQ3TZvaLzNAc/pubhtml` .

-**IGNORE THIS URL!** You used to be able to use it, you can't anymore (you still need to do this step, though).

 Now that you've published your sheet, you now need to share it, too.